FabLabGharbiya/fabzero/md-files/notes.md

 - digikey : company for components
 - i have to make sure that compenets in their right places
-- if i use smd compenets i should cut the remaining parts of the container [Go back to readme file](/readme.md)
+- if i use smd compenets i should cut the remaining parts of the container
+- i should sort the components by order and type
+- 3d printer problems : search 3d printing troubleshooting and ultimaker troublshooting

+[Go back to readme file](/readme.md)